iterative/dvc.org/content/docs/command-reference/plots/index.md

 }
 ```

-## Plot templates
+## Plot templates (data series only)

-Users have the ability to change the way data series plots are displayed by
+Users have the ability to change the way data-series plots are displayed by
 modifying the [Vega-Lite specification](https://vega.github.io/vega-lite/), thus
 generating plots in the style that best fits the their needs.
 This keeps
 <abbr>DVC projects</abbr> programming language agnostic, as it's independent